cptwalmart/cellularAutomataProject/Documentation/How to use/More Advanced.md

 ![file](https://cdn.discordapp.com/attachments/673752268511641622/789178077850763284/unknown.png)

 **File - > Save- Simple & Complex Statistics**
 These options allow you to save the simple or complex cycle statistics of an automaton you are working with.
+Known bug- if you improperly exit the file save window, the program may crash to desktop.

 ![Display](https://cdn.discordapp.com/attachments/789179423051218955/789179434602070066/unknown.png)
 **Display**

 In display are two options, one to display the original base matrix, or to display the transition matrix

 ![Calculation](https://cdn.discordapp.com/attachments/789179423051218955/789180181754675250/unknown.png)